KMathisGit/Personal-Blog/src/blog/2021-07-12-first-post-from-cms.md

 - Inline styling
 - Styled components

-Inline styling is a simple approach where we just write our use the `style` attribute and put our styles in directly.
-However we can be smart about this and create re-usable objects to pass in instead.
+Inline styling is a simple approach where we just write our styles as JS objects and take advantage of JSX by placing these objects in the `style` attribute of our elements.

 ```javascript
 const styles = {